baychub/cb-gsg/getting-started.md

 1. Click the three-bar menu button to the left of the Tag Statistics page heading to open the navigation menu.
 2. Click Inventory.
 ![Inventory page](https://baychub.github.io/cb-gsg/inventory.png)
-3. Try moving a tag
+3. Try placing a tag some distance away or under a thick piece of metal to simulate exiting, and see how the display changes for that tag's EPC number.

 ## Viewing RFID data in Other Ways
 You've now used the RSP web portal to see a sample of some of the platform's capabilities.
 In this section, you'll use some RSP building blocks of data that you'll use for your own RFID solution: